-A current project with artist Jack Foulkes and Open Theatre Company, Produced by Imagineer Creative Producer, Beth Allum –follow Jack’s progress as he build his idea for a playful city art work, after winning a COC 21 development award through The Heart of England Foundation in 2019 .
+A project by artist Jack Foulkes and Open Theatre Company, produced by Imagineer Creative Producer, Beth Allum.
+Jack is developing his idea for a playful city art work, after winning a City of Culture 2021 development award through The Heart of England Foundation.

-Jack is a young artist with a learning disability that has been working with Imagineer for 4 years, through the company’s young people’s training project.
+Jack is a young artist with a learning disability who has worked with Imagineer for over four years, through the company’s young people’s training project.
 Over the years, Jack has developed as an artist and last year created the concept and design for Jack’s Frogs.

-Jack’s Frogs was inspired by the River Sherbourne – the river in Coventry is going to be uncovered in 2021.
+Jack’s Frogs is inspired by the River Sherbourne, a river in Coventry that is due to be uncovered in 2021.
 Jack imagined that when it is uncovered, hundreds of frogs will jump out and hide all around the city.
 As part of this, Jack has designed a frog sculpture, and a frog trail around the city, that people will be able to engage with and find the hidden frogs.

 Working with both Imagineer and Open Theatre, Jack is being supported to develop this idea and turn it into reality.
-Through Open Theatre, Jack received some funding from City of Culture to create models and prototypes with a professional model maker.
-At the end of this funding, a launch and public consultation was held in the Herbert Art Gallery.
-This involved a launch evening for local artists and producers interested in the project, to hear Jack present and learn more about it, as well as give their own suggestions.
+Funding from City of Culture 2021 has allowed us to create models and prototypes with a professional model maker, which culminated in a a launch event at the Herbert Art Gallery.
+Local artists and producers interested in the project were able to hear Jack present his work and contribute their own suggestions.

 Jack continues to work with producers and artists at Imagineer and Open Theatre to bring his frogs to life, through his sculptural piece and public art trail.
 Jack hopes to have his sculpture situated in Coventry city centre for 2021, the City of Culture year.